ninthwalker/NowShowing/README.md

 ## Advanced Config

-By default, the config file is located in `/config/advanced.yaml`.
+By default, the advacned config file is located in `/config/advanced.yaml`.
 If you need to change any information for the program, or to add more optional config parameters, see below for the config file format:

 ###### email_body.erb